newrelic/nri-flex/docs/basics/functions.md

 # Data parsing and transformation functions

-Flex has many useful functions, which can be combined in different ways to help you manipulate and tidy up your data.
+Flex functions can be combined in different ways to help you manipulate and tidy up your data.
+The following functions apply to all Flex APIs or data sources.

+For functions that are specific to data sources, such as `split_by` or `headers`, see [Flex APIs](apis/README.md).

 -   [Function precedence order](#function-precedence-order)
 -   [Supported functions](#supported-functions)